 The first mechanical machines were used in the production lines of garment factories.
 In 1889 sewing machines for home use were designed and entered the market.
 By 1905, the electric machines were widely used.

 The Impact of the Sewing Machine Invention

-As long as all sewing was done only by hand clothing was quite expensive.
+As long as all sewing was done only by hand, clothing was quite expensive.
 The invention of sewing machines greatly contributed to the textile industry.
-Also, this has opened up many opportunities for women to work.
+Also, this had opened up many opportunities for women to work.
 The textile industry was revolutionized due to the invention of lock-stitch sewing machines with an eye-pointed needle as well as further improvement of some sewing mechanisms.
-The clothing became mass produced, thus reducing the cost of garments.
+Clothing became mass produced, thus reducing the cost of garments.
 Many women had the opportunity to work on an assembly line.
-This type of work was profitable and cost-effective for the employer, as it didn’t require skilled workers and speeded up production.
-Therefore, the industrial-sewn clothing was cheaper.
+This type of work was profitable and cost-effective for the employer, as it didn’t require skilled workers and sped up production.
+Therefore, industrial-sewn clothing was cheaper.

 Later on, sewing machines played an important role in producing other goods, like automobile seats and furniture.
 Besides, items like towels, pillows, curtains, and various toys could also be sewn by machines.
 All in all, it was one of the essential labour-saving inventions that improved the quality of life.

 1. 10 Tips for Buying a Sewing Machine, Instructables.
 April 19, 2015.

 2. How to Choose a Sewing Machine, wikiHow.

 3. Matthew Steen Sewing Machine Buying Guide, Choice.
 October 12, 2017.

 4. Manda McGrory A Buyer's Guide to Your First Sewing Machine, Envato Tuts +.
 August 26, 2013.

 5. Which Is the Best Sewing Machine?
 Good Housekeeping.